qasemii/qasemii.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-I am Mohammad Reza Ghasemi Madani (Reza), a Researcher at the [SML Group](https://sml.disi.unitn.it/) at the University of Trento, working with [Dr. Andrea Passerini](https://disi.unitn.it/~passerini/) and [Dr. Pasquale Minervini](https://scholar.google.it/citations?user=9sk6CSgAAAAJ&hl=it) on trustworthy NLP.
-My primary research focuses include Explainability, Robustness, and Truthfulness of Language Models.
-I did my master's thesis under the supervision of [Dr. Pasquale Minervini](https://scholar.google.it/citations?user=9sk6CSgAAAAJ&hl=it) from the University of Edinburgh and [Dr. Paolo Torroni](https://scholar.google.com/citations?user=uOZZjwsAAAAJ) from the University of Bologna.
+I am Mohammad Reza Ghasemi Madani (Reza), a first-year Ph.D. student at the University of Melbourne, supervised by [Dr Caren Han](https://drcarenhan.github.io/) and [Dr Jey Han Lau](https://jeyhan.my/).
+I was previously a researcher at the [SML Group](https://sml.disi.unitn.it/) at the University of Trento, working with [Dr. Andrea Passerini](https://disi.unitn.it/~passerini/) and [Dr. Pasquale Minervini](https://scholar.google.it/citations?user=9sk6CSgAAAAJ&hl=it) on trustworthy NLP.
+My primary research focuses include Explainability, Robustness, and Truthfulness of Multimodal Language Models.
+I did my master's under the supervision of [Dr. Pasquale Minervini](https://scholar.google.it/citations?user=9sk6CSgAAAAJ&hl=it) from the University of Edinburgh and [Dr. Paolo Torroni](https://scholar.google.com/citations?user=uOZZjwsAAAAJ) from the University of Bologna, Italy.

 # Latest news
 * _[01/08/2025]_ I've officially started my PhD at the University of Melbourne.
 Looking forward to doing cool work!